vatesfr/xen-orchestra/installation.md

 ## If you are not using Debian unstable, please refer to
 ## http://nodejs.org/download/
-_sudo apt-get install git nodejs npm
+_sudo apt-get install redis-server git nodejs npm

 # Installs everything in this directory, you may move it afterward.
 mkdir /tmp/xo